Skip to Main Content

 Procedures for the Resolution of Academic Grievances:

 Any student who believes that a faculty member has acted improperly or in a manner otherwise inconsistent with the faculty member’s responsibilities or the student’s customary academic expectations, may initiate action to achieve a remedy.
-The actions available are outlined herein and must be initiated within fourteen (14) calendar days after the student become aware, or could have reasonable been expected to become aware, of the alleged impropriety.
+The actions available are outlined herein and must be initiated within fourteen (14) calendar days after the student became aware, or could have reasonably been expected to become aware, of the alleged impropriety.

 1. Report of Alleged Academic Impropriety